Updated: Mar 3

-I was lucky to have a Mother who was a feminist and a humanist, who taught me at a very young age to never allow my gender or race to affect my ability to achieve my goals.
+I was lucky to have a mother who was a feminist and a humanist, who taught me at a very young age never to allow my gender or race to affect my ability to achieve my goals.
 She told me I was beautiful and smart and allowed me to pursue my interests no matter what they were.
-Now, by no means did I have the perfect childhood, and there were events that should have crushed me, but I am resilient and that allows me to keep pushing forward and fighting,
+Now, by no means did I have the perfect childhood, and some events should have crushed me, but I am resilient, and that allows me to keep pushing forward and fighting,

-Being resilient really has an effect on how well you cope with what the world throws at you.
+Being resilient really affects how well you cope with what the world throws at you.
 What we think of ourselves is directly linked to that.
-I recently picked up the book “Option B”.
-It is about building resilience and finding your joy.
+I recently picked up the book “Option B.” It is about building resilience and finding your joy.
 This book appeals to me because I strongly believe in the premise.
-The struggle I have as a coach is helping my clients build their resilience and self-esteem when some have been beaten down since childhood.
-As a coach it is not my job to explore the “why”, it’s my job to help you create the “how”….
+The struggle I have as a coach is helping my clients build their resilience and self-esteem when beaten down since childhood.
+As a coach, it is not my job to explore the “why”; it’s my job to help you create the “how”….
 How to move forward and not allow these personal blocks to limit you.

-I have developed a series of questions that has helped to move clients forward when the low self- esteem belief rears its ugly head.
-I have also created a step by step process so you can try to help clear the way to building your self-esteem.
+I have developed a series of questions that have helped move clients forward when the low self-esteem belief rears its ugly head.
+I have also created a step-by-step process to try to help clear the way to building your self-esteem.
 Here they are:

-2. Take stock/Clean House – Who is in your life and what role do they play?
-This goes for friends, family, colleagues etc. Are they lifting you up or tearing you down?
-There are some people who you have to let go of, even if you have been friends since the 7th grade.
-If that “friend” puts you down and does not support you when you are trying to go for yours then that is not someone you need to be around.
-Are you holding on to an old flame who is practically ashes now?
-You wouldn’t leave stale molding cheese in your fridge because you love cheese, so don’t hold onto relationships that don’t make you feel good or Bring.You.Joy.
+2. Take stock/Clean House – Who is in your life, and what role do they play?
+This goes for friends, family, colleagues etc. Are they lifting you or tearing you down?
+You have to let go of some people, even if you have been friends since the 7th grade.
+If that “friend” puts you down and does not support you when you are trying to go for yours, then that is not someone you need to be around.
+Are you holding on to an old flame that is practically ashes now?
+You wouldn’t leave stale moulding cheese in your fridge because you love cheese, so don’t hold onto relationships that don’t make you feel good or Bring.You.Joy.
 If you cannot completely get rid of negative people, then create boundaries and distance.